If you’ve read anything we’ve written on the subject of

 But because these are retirement accounts, after all, savings can add up to tens or hundreds of thousands of dollars over decades.
 The cost is worth mentioning.

-This is one of the other half Pro, half Con aspects of Betterment.
-Because they make every aspect of investment so easy, even automating re-allocations, tax harvesting measures, and Tax-coordinated asset movement (putting expensive holdings in tax-protected accounts, cheap holdings in taxable accounts), some complain that these essential skills are never learned by the account holder.
+This is one of the other half pro, half con aspects of Betterment.
+Because it makes every aspect of investment so easy, some complain that these essential skills are never learned by the account holder.

-These people have a point.
-Knowledge is power, and this is never more true than investing.
+Still, knowledge is power, and this is never more true than investing.
 The more you know about moving your own money around, the more likely you will be to spot an opportunity or catch a mistake.
-Betterment is essentially idiot proof, but if you are an idiot when you start your account you might never improve your situation.
+Betterment is mostly idiot proof, but if you are an idiot when you start your account you might never improve your situation.